All Products

 Tair (Redis® OSS-Compatible):TS

-TairTS is a time series data structure that is developed on top of a Redis module.
-This data structure provides low-latency and high-concurrency in-memory read and write access, supports fast filtering and aggregate queries, and has both storage and computing capabilities.
+TairTS is a time series data structure developed on top of Redis modules.
+This data structure provides low-latency and high-concurrency in-memory read and write access, supports fast filtering and aggregate queries, and offers both storage and computing capabilities.
 TairTS simplifies the processing of time series data and significantly improves performance.

 Compared with RedisTimeSeries, TairTS provides a richer set of features:

-For example, you can create multiple skeys that are named after metric names and device IDs in the foo pkey.
-Examples: temperature:1, pressure:1, and distance:1.
-Then, you can run the EXTS.S.MRANGE command provided by TairTS to retrieve custom monitoring data such as skeys that have a device ID of 1.
-If you want to implement a similar feature by using RedisTimeSeries, you must insert a large number of aggregate queries into business logic code.
+For example, you can create multiple skeys named after metric names and device IDs in the foo pkey, such as temperature:1, pressure:1, and distance:1.
+You can then run the EXTS.S.MRANGE command provided by TairTS to retrieve custom monitoring data such as skeys that have a device ID of 1.
+If you want to implement a similar feature using RedisTimeSeries, you must insert many aggregate queries into business logic code.

 The following section describes the structure of TairTS data:

-• Pkey: a piece of TairTS data that represents a set of timelines.
-A pkey can consist of multiple skeys.
+• Pkey: a piece of TairTS data that indicates a set of timelines.
+A pkey consists of multiple skeys.

 • Skey: a timeline.
 An skey consists of multiple chunks that have a fixed capacity.
 You can attach one or more different labels to each skey.
 Then, skeys can be filtered by label.